 Operationally, the control points matter as much as the invoice itself.
 The sender creates the structured invoice, the chosen channel passes it into the exchange layer, and UJP routes it onward to the budget user.
 Before the invoice reaches the recipient's AP or accounting workflow, the exchange path needs to support the right recipient identification, the right structure, and the routing data needed to deliver it to the correct entity.
 If any of that is wrong, the problem arises before normal invoice processing even starts.

-That channel logic becomes even more important for the wider domestic B2B regime from 2028.
-The enacted framework is built around approved electronic exchange channels, not casual delivery by email.
-In other words, a business will need to decide not only which invoice format it can generate, but also how it will send and receive those invoices in a compliant way.
-If you also need to separate e-invoicing from FURS confirmation, cash-register obligations, or miniBlagajna use, see Slovenia fiscal verification of invoices.
+From 2028, the same channel logic extends to domestic B2B.
+The framework is built around approved electronic exchange channels, not casual delivery by email — a business will need to decide both which invoice format it can generate and how it will send and receive those invoices in compliant fashion.
+To separate e-invoicing from FURS confirmation, cash-register obligations, or miniBlagajna use, see Slovenia fiscal verification of invoices.

 At a practical level, one common model is provider-based exchange.
 A business selects an approved e-invoicing route, sends the invoice through that channel, and the recipient receives it through its own connected route.
 The exact approved route may differ: businesses may use a service provider, another approved network route, direct exchange where both sides are equipped for it, or a free public application for smaller-volume use.
 The planning task is the same in every case: decide which route each supplier or customer relationship will use and how structured invoices will be validated before they hit AP.